spessasus/spessasynth_core/docs/midi/index.md

 If there's nothing detected, the loop will start from the first note on event and end will be the last voice message.
 Current looping detection is: CC 2/4, 116/117 and "start," "loopStart" and "loopEnd" markers.

+#### start

+The start of the loop, in MIDI ticks.

+#### end

+The end of the loop, in MIDI ticks.

+#### type

+The type of the loop detected:

+- `soft` - the playback will immediately jump to the loop start pointer without any further processing.
+- `hard` - the playback will quickly process all messages from the start of the file to ensure that synthesizer is in the correct state.
+This is the default behavior.

+Soft loop types are enabled by default for Touhou and GameMaker loop points.

 ### fileName